tch521/AIMday-2024/docs/cmip6_to_agcd/problemstatement.md

 *Why not just normalise the underlying CMIP6 variable so that its mean and standard deviation match the AGCD data?*
 This would not help with the kinds of higher order, extremes-focused metrics we're trying to analyse (like heatwaves or consecutive wet days).

+*Why not use other basic kinds of scaling like [Climate Change in Australia](https://www.climatechangeinaustralia.gov.au/en/obtain-data/application-ready-data/scaling-methods/) does?*
+The key limitation of those approaches (used by My Cliamte View) is that they completely ignore any changes in dynamics that are being modelled.
+They do not produce a continuous time series, but instead append a scaled version of the historic observed time series, leaving a clear discontinuity.
+Furthermore, this actually wouldn't provide any information for metrics like heatwaves or consecutive wet days.

 *Why do this at all if it's not really what the CMIP6 data was intended for?*
 Partially because of TCFD regulations, there is a growing demand for this kind of data and there are already some companies supplying some of it.
 We have found this data to be highly dubious, often with little to no explanation of how it was derived and no quantified uncertainties.